 The answer to these questions will show you whether your guitar practicing mindset is in the right place.

-If you think it is not, implementing the instructions in this short book will help you get your mindset in the right place, improve faster on the guitar and enjoy the process.
+If you think it is not, implementing the instructions from the “5 steps to an ideal guitar practice” book will help you get your mindset in the right place, improve faster on the guitar and enjoy the process.

 7. Your genes